Zain-ul-Abdin45/Analytics-Engineer-Project/docs/technical_requirement_and_implementaion.md

 ### Requirements:
 - Ingest raw data with nested sonar result fields.
 - Parse and normalize nested fields into a structured format.
-- Perform Exploratory Data Analysis (EDA) to uncover patterns.
+- Perform Exploratory Data Analysis (EDA) to uncover patterns and clean data i,e: Units have the same values with different notations.
 - Build clear visualizations to support business decision-making.

 ---